Motor vehicle duty

 $1,800, plus $6 for every $100, or part of $100, of the dutiable value.

 To estimate your duty liability, please use the calculator below.
 Please note this calculator serves as a guide only.

-- a written request stating the reason for the motor vehicle duty refund
+- the reason for the motor vehicle duty refund

 - the contract to purchase the vehicle